 I know that IBM needs to turn a profit, but it is us Developers that market and promote your machine.

-If there are No developers this means no body to create and support the thousands of business out there running IBM-i applications.
+If there are No developers this means there is nobody to create and support the thousands of business out there running IBM-i applications.
 With no developers to support the software.
 I can guarantee that the installed customer base will migrate to other platforms which have squillions of people just waiting to support their business critical applications.

 IBM should be looking after us developers and marketing this brilliant machine.
 Instead it is us developers who are marketing the machine and fighting for the right to work on it.